Jim Walls: Sierra On-Line

-While still on administrative leave in 1985, Walls' then-wife Donna, who was a hairdresser in Oakhurst, introduced him to Ken Williams, co-founder and then-president of Sierra On-Line.
-Williams would frequently visit Donna's salon for a haircut, and he would converse with Donna and Walls.
-During one such conversation, Williams discussed how he wanted to produce a police procedural adventure game, particularly one with a genuine police officer involved in its development to ensure realism and authenticity.
+While still on administrative leave in 1985, Walls' then-wife Donna, a hairdresser in Oakhurst, introduced him to Ken Williams, the co-founder and then-president of Sierra On-Line, who was a friend and frequent customer of Donna's salon.
+During a conversation, Williams discussed how he wanted to produce a police procedural adventure game, particularly one with a police officer assisting its development to ensure realism and authenticity.
 At the time, Sierra had produced numerous adventure games across a variety of genres—such as the King's Quest fantasy series, the Space Quest science fiction series, and the Leisure Suit Larry sex comedy series—but not many games following police or particularly modern settings.
-After the conversation, he gave Donna his business card and asked Walls to call him.

-In 1987, after retiring from the CHP, Williams invited Walls over for racquetball, which Walls was inexperienced in.
-After a few matches, they went for drinks, where they discussed Williams' idea of a police adventure game.
-Williams asked Walls to condense his experiences in the CHP into a short story, preferably around two pages long.
-Walls wrote the story and showed it to Williams several days later; Williams was impressed, and asked Walls to detail it into four or five pages.
-This process continued until Walls' short story developed into the plot of the first Police Quest game, at which point the story was converted into a design document and broken into game components for development.
+In 1987, after Walls retired from the CHP, Williams and Walls discussed their concept of a police adventure game, and Williams asked Walls to condense his experiences in the CHP into a short story.
+When Walls wrote the story, Williams was impressed and asked Walls to expand upon it; this short story soon developed into the plot of the first Police Quest game, at which point the story was converted into a game design document for development.